Cooking and Reuse

 Although you may be ravenous when you first order, you may not have room for three courses.
 By sharing a starter, you’ll have more room for dinner!
 The same can be done for dessert.
 If you’re pretty satisfied but really crave something sweet, ask whoever you’re dinning with if they would like to go halves.

 Don’t be afraid to bring home leftovers from your plate (or even from serving bowls at the table).
 Most places are used to packing food to go.

-3. Perfect portions
+3. Half portions

 Some businesses don’t advertise half portions but are happy to serve them if you ask.